top of page

 Subscribe to my YouTube channel: Small Island Gardener

-Like all capsicums, it’s best to start Lemon Drop seeds as early in the season as possible; we start them here on the farm in January.
+It's best to start pepper seeds as early in the season as possible; we start them here on the farm in January.
 It's good to sow them in a sterile growing medium; most available seed starting soils should do the job nicely; we use sunshine mix (peat moss and perlite).
 The soil should be made moist, but not damp.
 Sow the seeds 1/4 inch below the soil surface.
 Store in a warm area until tiny sprouts emerge from the soil.
-A heat mat greatly aids in this step, but is not necessary.
+A heat mat aids in this step, but is not necessary.
 Seeds can take between 4-8 weeks to germinate, but they can sometimes take less time too.
 Once germinated, and the first true leaf has formed, it's time to pot up to a larger container that contains a good quality potting soil.
 Transplant to their final location when the nighttime temperatures are consistently 8°C or higher.
-These peppers are perfectly suited for growing in pots or containers; I recommend using a 5 gallon pot or larger.
+These peppers grow very well in pots or containers; I recommend 5 gallon pots or larger.
 Peppers do best when grown in full sun.